alberthun/legacy-sense-docs/guides/002-channels/002-schemas.md

 - Click **Add new attribute**
 - In the **Attribute Location** drop-down, ensure that "root" is selected
-- In the **Attribute Identifier** field, enter "data"
-- In the **Data Type** drop-down, select "Object"
+- In the **Attribute Identifier** field, enter "data" -In the **Data Type** drop-down, select "Object"
 - Click **Create Attribute**
-Next, add the second attribute named "tempF" the same way:
+Next, add the second attribute named "tempF" the same way.
-- Click **Add new attribute**
-- In the **Attribute Location** drop-down, select "data"
-- In the **Attribute Identifier** field, enter "tempF"
-- In the **Data Type** drop-down, select "Integer"
-- Click **Create Attribute**

 Add the final attribute named "humidity" in a similar manner.

-5. When finished, click **Create Schema**  Your schema should look like the following:
+When finished, click **Create Schema**  Your schema should look like the following:
 ![](images/schema_json_example.png)

 Schemas can also be created using the API.